 What kind of experience is required?
 This class is for all levels but expect some challenges.
 You should be comfortable using a craft knife.
 I have taught and mentored all levels, from beginners to experienced artists.

 Where is the online community?
 The All In Plan subscribers will join Helen’s private community on Ruzuku, a place to share your work and expertise, ask questions, be inspired by creative ideas, explore new techniques and discuss paper-related topics with other paper lovers.
 PDF Plan subscribers will get access to the monthly how-to guides and will be able to join my ongoing private facebook group, The Paper Studio.

 When are the live Zoom sessions?
-A feature of the All In Plan, these one-hour virtual gatherings take place on alternating 2nd Thursdays/2nd Saturdays of the month at 2pm EST. Come meet face-to-face and share your work, ask questions, meet the quarterly guest artists and more.
+A feature of the All In Plan, these virtual gatherings take place on Zoom.
+Come meet face-to-face and share your work, ask questions, meet the guest artists and more.

 How do payments work?
-Once you subscribe, your credit card will be charged monthly, or annually, according to the option you choose.
+Once you subscribe, your credit card will be charged monthly, or annually, according to the plan you choose.
 You can cancel any time.
-Annual subscribers can decide whether to continue for another year in October 2021.

 Feel free to contact Helen if you have any other questions!